Josef Čapek: Life

+Death

 Due to his critical attitude towards national socialism and Adolf Hitler, he was arrested after the German invasion of Czechoslovakia in 1939.
 He wrote Poems from a Concentration Camp in the Bergen-Belsen concentration camp, where he died in 1945.
 In June 1945 Rudolf Margolius, accompanied by Čapek's wife Jarmila Čapková, went to Bergen-Belsen to search for him.
 His remains were never found.
 In 1948 the court officially set the date of his death as 30 April 1947.